stacie.estimate module

 • cost_hess_rescaled_evals: Rescaled Hessian eigenvalues

-• cost_hess_rescaled_evecs: Rescaled hessian eigenvectors
+• cost_hess_rescaled_evecs: Rescaled Hessian eigenvectors

 • cost_expected: expected value of the cost function